Manti_Armenaian_Dumplings

 Manti ready to go to the oven

-Chronicles of Dumplings and Manti
+Chronicles of Dumplings and Mant

 Dumplings are a beloved culinary tradition across cultures and continents.
 From Chinese jiaozi to Argentine empanadas, Italian ravioli to Polish pierogi, Russian pelmeni to Georgian khinkali, Nepalese momo to Armanian manti, nearly every culture has its own unique version of these delicious, filled parcels.